The American Vineyard Foundation (AVF) is

 Format for Proposals & Reports:

-All of the participating funding agencies require the same format for both proposals & reports.
-This facilitates the use of the Unified Grant Management for Viticulture & Enology, (UGMVE) website for researchers, reviewers and stakeholders.
-Please find the guidelines for these formats on the UGMVE website when you log-in at http://fps.ucdavis.edu/vit The current version for the FY 2024 cycle will be posted December 1, 2023.
-Please follow these guidelines carefully – page limits for proposals and reports need to be closely followed.
+All participating funding agencies require the same format for both proposals & reports.
+This facilitates the use of the Unified Grant Management for Viticulture & Enology (UGMVE) website for researchers, reviewers, and stakeholders.
+Please find the guidelines for these formats on the UGMVE website when you log-in to http://fps.ucdavis.edu/vit.
+The current version for the FY 2025-26 cycle will be posted December 1, 2024.
+Please follow these guidelines carefully – page limits for proposals and reports should be closely followed.

 Special Requirements: